Chart Color Schemes

 Sunbury ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Sunbury's cultural diversity was found to be below average, with 82.4% of its population born in Australia, 90.4% being citizens, and 90.1% speaking English only at home.
-Christianity was the predominant religion in Sunbury, comprising 50.9% of people.
-However, Judaism was overrepresented at 0.1%, compared to Greater Melbourne's average of 1.0%.
+Christianity was the main religion in Sunbury, comprising 50.9% of people.
+However, Judaism was overrepresented at 0.1%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity